Arzejames/scoreboardToText/README.md

 python3 scoreboard2text.py
 ```

 Now it will list all your currently connected cameras, if your camera does not pop up here, you can use either the `Ctrl+C` shortcut or the `Ctrl+D` shortcut to close the program.
+After that, relaunch the program.

 To select a camera from this list, type the number in the parentheis and then hit the enter key.
 For example: